eduardantonoff/binary-search/README.md

 - Gaining proficiency in writing efficient Python code.
 - Getting familiar with GitHub environment.
 - Learning README functionality and desgin.
-- Applying NumPy knowlegde aquired on SF.
+- Applying NumPy knowledge aquired on SF.

 <!-- The program employs a binary search algorithm to guess the number.
 This algorithm adjusts its guesses based on whether the randomly generated number is greater or less than the current guess.
 We conducted 1000 trials of the program and recorded the average number of attempts required to guess the number. -->